LambdaSharp/LambdaSharpTool/Samples/WebSocketSample/ReadMe.md

 # LambdaSharp WebSocket Source with Method Invocation

-Before you begin, make sure to [setup your λ# CLI](https://lambdasharp.net/articles/Setup.html).
+Before you begin, make sure to [setup your LambdaSharp CLI](https://lambdasharp.net/articles/Setup.html).

 ## Module Definition

 An WebSocket end-point is automatically created for the module when a function has a `WebSocket` attribute in its `Sources` section.
 The `WebSocket` attribute hold the route key, which corresponds by default to the `action` field of the received message.
 In addition, the `Invoke` attribute specifies the method to invoke in the Lambda function for this WebSocket route.
-During compilation, the λ# CLI creates all required resources for each function and validates that the specified methods exist.
+During compilation, the LambdaSharp CLI creates all required resources for each function and validates that the specified methods exist.

 ```yaml
 Module: Sample.WebSockets